gravitational/teleport-plugins/rfd/0002-custom-terraform-registry.md

 relying on the Drone trigger to pass in the correct versions.

-The API versions a provider supports may change over time, and we have no alternative but "just knowing" to know when to update the build trigger with a new Plugin API version.
+The API versions a provider supports may change over time, and we have no alternative but "just knowing" when to update the build trigger with a new Plugin API version.

 I would prefer to find some method for allowing the build to inform us of the supported version(s), to avoid having multiple sources of truth.

+I've looked into how Terraform itself does this.
+Its baked into a bunch of `internal` packages used by the terraform command line tool.
+We probably _could_ extract the code we need to interrogate the binary for the API version, but it would be an exceedingly fragile solution, to the point where manually updating the API version in the Drone file may be the more pragmatic option.